EthanPrentice/shopify_marketplace_2019/README.md

 # Shopify Marketplace

-A slick, new, cutting edge API that implements GraphQL and runs on NodeJS.
+An slick new API that implements GraphQL and runs on NodeJS to manage carts and product inventories.

 Developed as a part of the application process for Backend Developer Intern at Shopify for the Summer of 2019.